Edgardo Sogno: Under Fascism

 Sogno was born in Piedmont.
 He joined the Italian Army at 18 and became sublieutenant in the "Nizza Cavalleria" regiment.
 After graduating in law, in 1938 he volunteered to fight in the Spanish Civil War on the Nationalist side with Italian troops sent by Benito Mussolini.

-In 1940 he entered the Italian diplomatic service.
-During this time he also started frequenting some antifascist circles, which included Benedetto Croce and Giaime Pintor.
+In 1940, he entered the Italian diplomatic service.
+During this time, he also started frequenting some antifascist circles, which included Benedetto Croce and Giaime Pintor.

-In 1942 he was called back into military service and deployed in Vichy France.
+In 1942, he was called back into military service and deployed in Vichy France.
 A year later he was arrested on charges of high treason for having publicly hoped for the victory of the United States.
 A monarchist, he was then close to the Italian Liberal Party (PLI), and after the armistice of Cassibile became representative of the PLI at the National Liberation Committee, the umbrella organization of the Italian resistance movement.
-He established the liberal-leaning partisan group "Organizzazione Franchi" and was awarded the Gold Medal of Military Valor for his wartime acts.
+He established the liberal-leaning partisan group "Organizzazione Franchi", he was tortured by Nazis and was awarded the Gold Medal of Military Valor for his wartime acts.
 During the war he also helped hundreds of Italian Jews and others seek safe haven in Switzerland.